MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Compliance/New-MgBetaComplianceEdiscoveryCaseSourceCollection.md

       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[CreatedDateTime <DateTime?>]`: The date and time the dataSource was created.
-      - `[DisplayName <String>]`: The display name of the dataSource.
-This will be the name of the SharePoint site.
+      - `[DisplayName <String>]`: The display name of the dataSource, and is the name of the SharePoint site.
       - `[HoldStatus <String>]`: dataSourceHoldStatus
     - `[ContentQuery <String>]`: The query string in KQL (Keyword Query Language) query.
 For details, see Keyword queries and search conditions for Content Search and eDiscovery.
 You can refine searches by using fields paired with values; for example, subject:'Quarterly Financials' AND Date>=06/01/2016 AND Date<=07/01/2016.
     - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet